 Brussels Beer Tasting Tour

 Take this Brussels beer-tasting tour to discover why Belgium is so famous for its mouth-watering beers!
-No country in the world boasts a brewing tradition as rich and diverse as Belgium’s, and this tour is the perfect way to visit some of the finest breweries, learn about the country's beer heritage and taste great beers.
+No country in the world boasts a brewing tradition as rich and diverse as Belgium’s, and this tour is the perfect way to learn about the country's beer heritage and taste great beers.